loomanss/ubuntu-buildah/README.md

 # ubuntu-buildah

 ## Introduction
-Based on the fedora [ContainerFile](https://github.com/containers/image_build/blob/main/buildah/Containerfile) i've rewritten the Dockerfile to an ubuntu based image this in combination with info on this [discussion](https://github.com/containers/podman/discussions/18944#discussioncomment-6243939) to add correct (?)
-Environment variables see also the buildah [README.md](https://github.com/containers/image_build/tree/main/buildah)
+Based on the fedora [ContainerFile](https://github.com/containers/image_build/blob/main/buildah/Containerfile) i've rewritten the Dockerfile to an ubuntu based image.

+This in combination with info on this [discussion](https://github.com/containers/podman/discussions/18944#discussioncomment-6243939) to add correct (?)
+Environment variables.
+See also the buildah [README.md](https://github.com/containers/image_build/tree/main/buildah).

 ## build base image